Jacob Lassen

 Jacob Lassen (born 11 September 1995) is a Danish handball player for HSV Hamburg and the Danish national team.

+Career

+Lassen started his career at the local club Randers HH.
+In 2016 he won the Danish 1st Division.
+He then signed for Bjerringbro-Silkeborg Håndbold.
+In the 2017-18 and 2020-21 seasons he finished 2nd in the Danish league with BSH.
+In the 2022-23 season he was included in the Danish League all-star team.

 He made his debut on the Danish national team on 28 April 2021, against Switzerland.

 On 26 October 2021, it was announced that Lassen had signed a contract with German HSV Hamburg.

+From the 2026–27 season he will join Rhein-Neckar Löwen.